Halisygn/Capstone-Project-2/README.md

 I have used RMSprob as the optimizer and cross-entropy as the loss.
 Before training the model I define some callbacks which are ModelCheckpoint and EarlyStopping.
+# Transfer Learning
+I applied transfer learning with two models which are VGG16 and ResNet50 but I got best result with the model from scratch.

-# Results
+# Best Model's Results
-Accuracy of the model is 0.89
+Accuracy of the model is 0.88

 Recall of the model is 0.97

-Precision of the model is 0.88
+Precision of the model is 0.85

-f1_score of the model is 0.92
+f1_score of the model is 0.91

 The accuracy means the fraction predicted correctly to total data.